Anti-Dilution Provisions in VC Transactions

 Full Ratchet

 This provision allows the Series A investor to convert at the price per share of the offering.
-Since the Company issued 4.5 million shares for $1.5 million, the price per share was $.3333.
-The Series A investor can now convert their $2 million to 6 million shares.
+Since the Company issued 5 million shares at $1.00 per sahre, the Series A investor can now convert their $8 million to 8 million shares.

-As you can see, the formula that provides the lower conversion price from the same transaction results in the greater benefit for the investor at the greater cost to the founders.
-One consideration is whether you really want to punish the company for dilutive financing.
-If the company has lost value over the course of development, and needs additional capital to continue, the investors might want the company to be able to acquire their capital needs without fear of losing a significant chunk of ownership.
-On the other hand, the investors want a deterrent for the founders running out of capital funds and to protect themselves from any dilutive financing that might devalue their investment in the company.
+As you can see, the formula that provides the lower conversion price from the same transaction results in the greater protective treatment for the prior investor at the greater cost to the founders.
+One consideration is whether you really want the default treatment to amount to a punishment for the company conducting a dilutive financing.
+If the company has lost value over the course of development, and needs additional capital to continue, the investors might want the founders of the company to be able to acquire their capital needs without fear of losing a significant chunk of ownership.
+A requisite amount of voting power from the prior investors can typically waive these protections, though.
+Additionally, the investors want a deterrent against the founders running out of money and default protection for themselves from any dilutive financing that might devalue their investment in the company.